mtlynch/mtlynch.io/content/retrospectives/2024/12/index.md

 | Monitor     | LG 34UMP95 34"                 | Samsung Odyssey OLED G9 49" Ultrawide |
 | Monitor Arm | AmazonBasics Monitor Arm       | Ergotron HX HD                        |

-The disk is most often the bottleneck in my workflows, so I got the best of the best there, even though it feels inudulgent.
+The disk is most often the bottleneck in my workflows, so I got the best of the best there, even though it feels indulgent.
 I only need a single OS disk, as most of my data is on my [storage server](/budget-nas/).

-The CPU is pretty fast but not top of the line.
+The CPU is fast but not top-of-the-line.
 When I'm buying CPUs, I look at benchmarks and try to pick something that's 80-90% as good as the best possible option but at 50% or less of top-end prices.

-The biggest indulgence is the monitor.
+The biggest extravagance is the monitor.
 It's a ridiculous 49" ultrawide OLED:

 {{<img src="new-monitor.webp" max-width="700px" caption="The 49&quot; Samsung Odyssey G9 is the biggest indulgence of my new desktop.">}}

-I distinctly recall the joy I felt when I was 11 years old and my dad came back from CompUSA and presented me with a box containing one of the largest monitors available, which was probably a 17" CRT.
+I distinctly recall the joy I felt when I was 11 years old, and my dad came back from CompUSA and presented me with a box containing one of the largest monitors available, which was probably a 17" CRT.
 "Given the amount of time you'll spend looking at your monitor," he explained, "we might as well invest in a good one."
 For context, both of my parents are programmers, and from a young age, I spent most of my free time at a computer.

-Ever since then, I've my dad's logic to justify buying extravagant monitors, and I feel like it's served me well.
+Ever since then, I've used my dad's logic to justify buying premium monitors, and it's served me well.
 I'm at my computer for 2500 hours per year.
 On a per-hour basis, the cost of a high-end monitor is basically nil.

-Plus, now that I've experienced [Hacker News](https://news.ycombinator.com/) at 5120x1440px resolution, I can't imagine ever going back.
+Plus, now that I've experienced [Hacker News](https://news.ycombinator.com/) at 5120x1440px resolution, I can't ever go back.

 {{<img src="hn-ultrawide.webp" max-width="700px" has-border="true" caption="You haven't truly browsed [Hacker News](https://news.ycombinator.com/) until you've done it at 5120x1400px resolution.">}}

 ## Learning to use an ultrawide monitor

-I haven't received all of the components for my new computer yet, but I did already set up my new monitor.
+I haven't received all of the components for my new computer yet, but I already set up my new monitor.
 I quickly realized I needed a new strategy for managing windows on my desktop.

 My old monitor was 34", and I mostly used Win+Left / Win+Right to dock windows to half-width on my desktop.